 Divide participants into teams of three or four.
 Assign each team one of the questions and have them discuss it and reach a solution.
 Ask each team to select one member to report the team's answer to the entire group.
-Write each team's solution on a flipchart or white board and compare to the correct responses below.
+Write each team's solution on a flipchart or white board and compare to the correct responses on the next page.

-Can an evaluator require a member to repeat a project if the member didn't meet all of the project objectives?
+Can an evaluator require a member to repeat a speech if the member did not meet all of the project objectives?

 No. Evaluators are simply individuals offering their opinions and perceptions of a speech or performance.
 If a speech does not meet project objectives, an evaluator should point out what the speaker did well and also point out the areas where the speaker could improve, as in a normal evaluation.
-The evaluator could then suggest, in private, that the speaker repeat the project.
+The evaluator could then suggest, in private, that the speaker repeat the speech.
 Ultimately, the member must decide if the evaluator's opinion is valid and if a speech project should be repeated.

-If a speaker wants more time for a speech than given, can he revise the time with the vice president education's approval?
+If a speaker wants more time for a speech than given, can they revise the time with the Vice President Education's approval?